JustEnoughLinuxOS/distribution/README.md

 Just Enough Linux Operating System (JELOS) was an immutable Linux distribution for handheld gaming devices developed by a small community of enthusiasts.
 Our goal was to produce an operating system that has the features and capabilities that we need, and to have fun as we develop it.

 ## Project End of Life
 The JELOS project has come to an end, however the sources will continue to be made available.
-Binaries are no longer provided, however you will find a list of alternatives to consider instead.
+Binaries are no longer provided, however you will find a list of alternatives to consider instead below.

 ### ARM based devices
 * [RockNix](https://github.com/ROCKNIX)